By: Danielle Costley

 Top things to see and do

 With its 22 kilometres of soft white sand and clear turquoise water, Cable Beach is a huge drawcard for Broome.
-Its name harks back to 1889, when a long undersea telegraph cable connected Australia’s North West to Indonesia, opening up communication to the world.
 The water at Cable Beach is warm and often flat, making it perfect for swimming; and no trip to Cable Beach would be complete without a sunset camel ride.
-There are several operators offering many options for a ride on these gentle giants.

 Staircase to the Moon

-This is the name affectionately given to Broome sunsets.
-It’s a natural phenomenon caused by the rising of a full moon reflecting off the exposed mudflats in Roebuck Bay at low tide, which creates a beautiful optical illusion of a stairway reaching to the moon.
-This spectacular sight only occurs for two to three days from March through to November, you can check the calendar for dates.
+This natural phenomenon is caused by the rising of a full moon reflecting off the exposed mudflats in Roebuck Bay at low tide, which creates a beautiful optical illusion of a stairway reaching to the moon.
+This spectacular sight only occurs for two to three days from March through to November, so check the calendar for dates.

-The pearling industry has been so vital to the growth and development of Broome, that had they not discovered pearl shells back in the 1800’s, the town might not even exist today.
-You can visit working pearl like Willie Creek Pearls and Cygnet Bay Pearls, where you can take a tour, learn about the process and even stay for a night or two in a unique beachside setting.
+Visit working pearl farms like Willie Creek Pearls and Cygnet Bay Pearls, where you can take a tour, learn about the process and even stay for a night or two in a unique beachside setting.
 If you don't have a lot of time on your hands, simply admire (or shop for) the pearls in Broome’s main town, where there are plenty of retailers selling exquisite pearl jewellery.

 Broome Food and Heritage Trail